-How to Become a Qualified PE Teacher With Portobello Institute
+How to Become a PE Teacher With Portobello Institute

 Portobello Institute offers a non-CAO route to PE Teaching which means you can apply directly to the college without worrying about Leaving Cert points.

-This course has been co-developed by Portobello Institute and the expert academic team in LJMU who have an international reputation for the delivery of physical education degrees.
+This course has been co-developed by Portobello Institute and the expert academic team at LJMU who have an international reputation for the delivery of physical education degrees.